carpentries/trainers/governance.md

-# Trainers Leadership Committee
+# Instructor Trainers Leadership Committee

 Created: November 18, 2020
 Updated: December 1, 2023

-This is the first of two public documents detailing the role of the proposed Trainers Leadership Committee, as required in [The Carpentries Committee Policy](https://docs.carpentries.org/topic_folders/governance/committee-policy.html).
+This is the first of two public documents detailing the role of the Instructor Trainers Leadership Committee, as required in [The Carpentries Committee Policy](https://docs.carpentries.org/topic_folders/governance/committee-policy.html).
 See Powers and Responsibilities, below, for the second document.

 ## Purpose
 * Provide an inclusive, effective voice on behalf of and accountable to the trainer community.